-Performance share units are a contingent right to receive one share of Common Stock of the Company upon vesting of the award.
+A performance share unit is a contingent right to receive one share of Common Stock of the Company upon vesting of the award.
 The target number of performance share units is determined at the time of grant (after converting the target grant value to share units), and the performance share units are scheduled to vest on the third anniversary of the Effective Grant Date.
-The actual number of units that vest at the end of the three years can vary from 0% to 200% of target, based on achievement of company-wide performance objectives over the three-year period, as detailed below.
+The actual number of units that vest at the end of the three years can vary from 0% to 200% of target, based on combined achievement across the two company-wide performance objectives over the three-year period, as detailed below.